ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 ## Day 8: Space Image Format
 These visualisation tasks are always my fave.
 Not much to report here other than we're looking very good for the < 50ms target.
 It's interesting that three independent `iter().filter(|x| x == '1').count()` loops is 20% faster than inserting a counter into the existing `for pixel in layer` loop.
 There should be 3 times fewer iterations.
 Either the branching causes mispredicts or Rust really prefers chaining calls on iters when it comes to optimisation.

+edit: Yeah these iterators go fast.
+25% speedup on an already speedy 40µs run by converting a for loop into an iterator.
+I wouldn't claim improved readability, but we're here for the µs BB.